Wednesday, [8:46] AM

 Even later in my career when I DID have a fair amount of capital to invest, I still did it on the cheap.

-In fact, I started my very first direct response business (which is still going after 14 years) for only $200.
+In fact, I started my very first direct response business (which is still going after 26 years… although with a different owner) for only $200.

 I’m the master of starting on a shoestring budget and “bootstrapping” your way to success.

 One day, I’d LOVE to have a client say…

 “I’ve got $1 million dollars to get this project going.”

 It’s never happened before… but a girl can dream, can’t she? 🙂

 Even if it never happens, that’s OK.
 I’ve got the shoestring budget thing down.